College of Health and Human Services

 - Critically evaluate contemporary policies and practices, as well as social and cultural issues, as they relate to the elderly, gerontology, and long-term care;

 - Demonstrate mastery of key concepts related to aging and societal responses in meeting the needs of the aging population;

 - Communicate knowledge about aging to diverse audiences, both orally and in writing.

 This program is subject to revision and may be modified to meet student needs.

-Long-Term Care Administration specialization - Spring 2020 course requirements
+Long-Term Care Administration specialization - Fall 2022 course requirements